SAN DIEGO DISABILITY BENEFITS

 Sometimes, we will request that you send us medical records or a copy of your SSA paperwork.
 We do this so we can understand the details of your case.
 Even if we ask for more information, it does not mean that we are your attorney.

 You will know if you hire our legal team because we will send you our contract and other SSA paperwork to fill out.
 This paperwork must be returned to us immediately.

 If you do not sign and send the paperwork back, then we are not your law firm.
 We will send you a stamped envelope to send the paperwork back to us.
-Or, we will accept some electronically signed paperwork.

-CANNON DISABILITY LAW WORKS ON A CONTINGENCY FEE BASIS
+WE WORK ON A CONTINGENCY FEE BASIS

 Studies show that you are three times more likely to win benefits if you hire an attorney.
 In order to hire us, all you need to do is call or contact us.
 We offer a free review of your case over the phone.
 And, it doesn’t cost anything to call us.